cnumr/GreenIT-Analysis-cli/README_EN.md

  docker build --platform=linux/amd64 -t greenit-analysis-cli .
  ```

-### Configure a proxy
-If you need to configure a proxy, you must:
+Also, if you need to configure a proxy, you must:

 1. Edit the Dockerfile